 Across those brands like Nissan, Toyota, and Honda, your replacement battery will be around the $3k mark.

-We’re LeMans Motors, a Brisbane workshop offering car servicing, car repairs, and all things wheels and tyres to all makes and models.
+We’re LeMans Motors, a Brisbane workshop offering car servicing, car repairs, and all things wheels and tyres to all makes and models, book an appointment online.